loveencounterflow/interskiplist/README.md

   given (intersection);
 * `ISL.find_tags_with_any_points` returns a list of unique tags that are applicable to *any* the points given (union);
+* tags preceded by a `-` (minus, hyphen) are interpreted as 'negative' or 'cancellation' tags.
+  Negative tags cancel all appearances of namesake tags that appear before them in aggregated tag lists.
+  The special `'-*'` (minus star) tag cancels out *all* tags that come before it.

 # API